telus/tds-core/guide/contributing/developer-guide.md

 ## Make a commit

+To view a guide on how TDS components are versioned, see our [FAQ](../faq.md#how-is-tds-versioned).
+To view TELUS standards for commit format, see our [contribution model][contribution-model] on the Reference Architecture.

 We use [commitizen](https://github.com/commitizen/cz-cli) and [commitlint](https://github.com/marionebl/commitlint) to
 ensure conventional commit messages, which supports our publishing workflow and versioning scheme.